turgaysebzecioglu/game-AIML/README.md

 -The natural language of these games is Turkish.

+-These games are taken from the database of Gökbilge (eng.
+SkyWise), a Turkish chatbot.

--These games can be played with Chatbot Gökbilge (eng.
-SkyWise) living on www.gokbilge.net.
+-These games can be played with Chatbot Gökbilge living on www.gokbilge.net.